vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-No captcha, no spam comments, no spam registrations, no spam emails and no spam bots.
-Cloud, CAPTCHA less, premium antispam for WordPress.
+No spam comments, no spam registrations, no spam emails, no captcha and no spam bots.
+Cloud, CAPTCHA less, premium anti-spam for WordPress.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math, no spam pingbacks and no spam bots.